Best Gaming RAM 2018 – Buyer’s Guide and RAM Reviews

-Below is a list of the best RAM for gaming 2017.
+Below is a list of the best RAM for gaming in 2019.
 We hope it aids you in the process of choosing your new best gaming RAM right now.
 We included both the best DDR3 and DDR4 gaming RAM.

 |Type||RAM (Memory)||Kit||Total Memory||Speed|

 |Best DDR4 RAM for Gaming||Corsair Vengeance LPX (PC4-25600) C16 |

 |Patriot Viper 4 (PV416G340C6K)||2x8GB||16GB||3400MHz|

 |G.Skill Ripjaws 4 (F4-3000C15Q-16GRR)||4x4GB||16GB||3000MHz|

 |Mushkin Enhanced Redline Frostbyte (994206F)||4x4GB||16GB||2800MHz|